open-guides/og-search-engineering/README.md

     * Queries are highly variable.
 The search problems are **highly variable** based on product needs.
     * Think about how different Facebook search (searching a graph of people).
     * YouTube search (searching individual videos).
-    * Or how different both of those are are from Kayak ([air travel planning is a really hairy problem](http://www.demarcken.org/carl/papers/ITA-software-travel-complexity/ITA-software-travel-complexity.pdf)).
+    * Or how different both of those are from Kayak ([air travel planning is a really hairy problem](http://www.demarcken.org/carl/papers/ITA-software-travel-complexity/ITA-software-travel-complexity.pdf)).
-    * Google Maps (making sense of geo-spacial data).
+    * Google Maps (making sense of geospatial data).
     * Pinterest (pictures of a brunch you might cook one day).

 2. **Quality, metrics, and processes matter a lot:**

     * There is no magic bullet (like PageRank) nor a magic ranking formula that makes for a good approach.
 Processes are always evolving collection of techniques and processes that solve aspects of the problem and improve overall experience, usually gradually and continuously.
-    * ❗️In other words, search is not just just about building software that does **ranking** or **retrieval** (which we will discuss below) for a specific domain.
+    * ❗️In other words, search is not just about building software that does **ranking** or **retrieval** (which we will discuss below) for a specific domain.
 Search systems are usually an evolving pipeline of components that are tuned and evolve over time and that build up to a cohesive experience.
     * In particular, the key to success in search is building processes for evaluation and tuning into the product and development cycles.
 A search system architect should **think about processes and metrics, not just technologies**.

 3. **Use existing technologies first:**